Elliot Cowan

-Elliot Aidan Cowan (born 9 July 1976) is an English actor, known for portraying Corporal Jem Poynton in Ultimate Force, Mr Darcy in Lost in Austen, and Ptolemy in the 2004 film Alexander.
+Elliot Aidan Cowan (born 9 July 1976) is a British film and television actor, known for portraying Corporal Jem Poynton in Ultimate Force, Mr Darcy in Lost in Austen, and Ptolemy in the 2004 film Alexander.
 He also starred as Lorenzo de' Medici in Da Vinci's Demons and Daron-Vex in Krypton.
-Cowan most recently is known for playing King Henry VII in part 1 of the STARZ series The Spanish Princess.
+Cowan recently played King Henry VII in Starz's The Spanish Princess and featured in the Hulu miniseries Black Cake.

 Early life and education

 Born in London, Cowan was brought up in Colchester, Essex.
 He is the son of a consultant physician and a charity worker, and has a younger brother and sister.

 Cowan boarded at Uppingham School in Rutland.
 He later obtained a first class degree in drama at the University of Birmingham, before attending the Royal Academy of Dramatic Art in London, from which he graduated in July 2001.
 From 1994 to 1996, Cowan was a member of the National Youth Music Theatre.
 He plays guitar and cello, and has worked with the London Sinfonia.